3ta17/leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains my LeetCode problem solutions written in Python and later Go.
+This repository contains my LeetCode problem solutions written in Python.
 The goal is to improve algorithmic thinking and write clean, efficient code.